dalibo/emaj/docs/en/rollbackDetails.rst

 If *session_replication_role* equals *'replica'*, then the enabled triggers at the E-Maj rollback start are not called.
 If a trigger is declared as ‘not to be disabled', it is temporarily changed into an *ALWAYS* trigger during the operation.

 If *session_replication_role* keeps its default value, enabled triggers to neutralize are just temporarily disabled during the operation.

+In a declarative partitionning context, it is possible to create a trigger on a partitionned table.
+As a result, each partition of the table inherits the trigger.
+There is no pratical issue with this on E-Maj rollbacks.
+If one wishes to let the trigger enabled during the rollback, it must be declared as such for each partition.